rtyler/brokenco.de/_posts/2018-11-25-taking-control-of-git.md

-Data provenance is an important subject to me and while not everything is as easily decentralized as Git, I believe it's worth the effort to try to **own jour data** as much as possible.
+Data provenance is an important subject to me and while not everything is as easily decentralized as Git, I believe it's worth the effort to try to **own our data** as much as possible.
 For those things which are easily added into source control, Gitea and a modicum of extra disk space does the job nicely!